-- in relation to flooding, an SFRA should be carried out as part of the LAP in accordance with the staged approach to flood risk assessment under the Flood Guidelines, including the carrying out of Justification Tests where required.
+- in relation to flooding, a Strategic Flood Risk Assessment should be carried out as part of the LAP in accordance with the staged approach to flood risk assessment under the Flood Guidelines, including the carrying out of Justification Tests where required.
 The planning authority should demonstrate that the sequential approach has been applied with land use zonings overlaid with both Flood Zone A and B in a clear, legible and digital manner.
-The planning authority is advised to liaise with the OPW in this regard; and - the planning authority is encouraged to provide for monitoring of implementation of the objectives of the LAP, having regard to the provisions of the Development Plans Guidelines and the LAP Guidelines.
+The planning authority is advised to liaise with the OPW in this regard; and - the planning authority is encouraged to provide for monitoring of implementation of the objectives of the LAP, having regard to the provisions of the Development Plans Guidelines and the Local Area Plans Guidelines.